How to calculate food cost percentage for your restaurant

 Home

-Sometimes called "cost/raw materials ratio", food cost is a key indicator in the restaurant business.
+Food cost is a key indicator in the restaurant business.
 Broadly speaking, it refers to what you spend to create a dish.
 Why is it important?
-Because a profitable, sustainable restaurant requires a bit of strategy, as well as a bit of greed.
-So, what's the ideal food cost for your restaurant?
+Because a profitable, sustainable restaurant requires good food and good strategy.
+So, what's the ideal food cost percentage for your restaurant?
 How can you optimize it?
 What to do if it's too high?
-Malou tells you all!

-As its name suggests, food cost refers to the "cost of food".
-In other words, the cost of the ingredients in a dish.
+As its name suggests, food cost refers the cost of the ingredients in a dish.

 The food cost of this burger is therefore 30%.